“Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”

 –Amy Edmondson, Leadership and organizational learning expert

 When I was fresh out of college I started a job at a financial services firm.
-My job was mainly back-end administration of retirement plans that relied on software and a lot of manual work-arounds.
+My job was mainly the back-end administration of retirement plans that relied on software and a lot of manual workarounds.
 This was pre-Y2K.
 So, you know, the dark ages.

-My first week, my supervisor “trained” me to execute a two- step trade in an account that the computer system took all night to update.
+In my first week, my supervisor “trained” me to execute a two-step trade in an account that the computer system took all night to update.
 (Pre-Y2K, remember?)
 In a nutshell, here’s what should have happened: